-I turn around with a big smile and at that very same moment I stand eye to eye with a German officer.
+I turn around with a big smile and at that very same moment, I stand eye to eye with a German officer.
 He smiles at me, but I feel extremely uneasy, even though he is a total fake.
 Somehow I can’t find the right words.
 Even now his German uniform is very intimidating.
-Despite his smile, for me he is a total creep.
-That’s synonym for Nazi.
+Despite his smile, for me, he is a total creep.
+That’s a synonym for Nazi.

 Now it’s time for the highlight of this edition of Liberation Day: the reenactment.
 A large motorcade moves to the historic city center of Brielle, to kick out the last remaining Nazis.
 Thousands have gathered to witness this historic moment.
 A group of Nazis march through the streets.
 “Weggehen, sofort!
 Holländische Schweinhunde!!!”
 Again, that uneasy feeling and before I am aware of it I make way to let them pass.

-With hindsight this turned out to be one of the last Liberation Day celebrations in Brielle.
-Due to the threat of Islamic terror the rules for carrying weapons became so strict that to continue with the celebration was useless.
+In hindsight this turned out to be one of the last Liberation Day celebrations in Brielle.
+Due to the threat of Islamic terror, the rules for carrying weapons became so strict that to continue with the celebration was useless.
 They are now looking for a different format.
 It goes to show how fragile freedom still is in this day and age.